 You do pay the ‘Zeiss tax’, so it’s a bit pricey for a f/2.8 lens.
 A cheaper alternative is the Rokinon/Samyang 35mm f/2.8, which is slightly smaller and lighter than this lens with similar optical performance, but lesser build quality.

-Check the current price of the Sony 35mm f/2.8 on Amazon.
+Check the current street price of the Sony 35mm f/2.8 on Amazon.

 It took awhile for Sony to release this lens, but when it finally came, it definitely made a lot of Sony shooters happy.